spoons-and-mirrors/subtask2/README.md

 ![subtask2 header](media/header.webp)

-### TL:DR - Lower session entropy with a better controlled agentic loop
+### TL:DR - Lower session entropy with a more deterministic agentic loop

 This plugin allows your opencode `/commands` to: